Geeravan/Certificate/README.md

 # Certificate Generation System
 This project aims to provide a certificate generation system for students who have completed a specific course.
-You need to input the student's name and the specific course to generate a certificate.
+The program uses an Attendency-List, which has to be provided in Excel, to determine the courses for the certificate.
+The certificate-template is now converted to specific certificates for each student who attended at least 1 course.
-At the end, you have to name the file in the console.
+At the end, the certificates are stored in an output folder.

 ## Usage

-1. Input students name
-2. Input the courses completed by the student
-3. Specify the filename for the generated certificate
+1.Create an Attendency List on Excel
+2.Change the directory paths on the code
+3.Start the program and generate certificates